-funds professionally managed to pursue a stated investment objective.
+subaccounts.
+A subaccount is a pool of investor funds professionally managed to pursue a stated investment objective.
 You select the subaccounts in which the cash value should be invested.

 Variable universal life: A combination of universal and variable life.
 You may pay premiums at any time, in any amount (subject to limits), as long as policy expenses and the cost of insurance coverage are met.
-The amount of insurance coverage can be changed, and the cash value goes up or down based on the performance of investments in the subaccounts.
+The amount of insurance coverage can be changed, and the cash value and death benefit goes up or down based on the performance of investments in the subaccounts.